The author is a guitarist and bassist with over 35 years of experience as a musician.

 Another reason is overall sound quality.
-Guitars like the FG800 have carved out a strong niche as great-sounding budget instruments that are not only perfect for newbies, but impress veteran players as well.
+Guitars like the FG800 have carved out a strong niche as great-sounding budget instruments that are not only perfect for newbies but impress veteran players as well.
 A guitar that sounds good is inspiring to play.
 If you are just learning guitar it is a lot more fun to practice on an instrument that helps you sound a little better than you really are!

+It is tough to choose an acoustic guitar as a beginner, and knowing which brands you can trust is a big advantage.
 So, let’s get with it!
 Here are some awesome Yamaha acoustic guitars for beginners.

 Yamaha JR1 and JR2

 These are 3/4-size mini folk acoustics based on the FG design.
-They are some of the best acoustic guitars for kids or smaller people just picking up guitar for the first time.
+They are some of the best acoustic guitars for kids or smaller people just picking up the guitar for the first time.
 Learning on a full-sized instrument can be hard for people with small hands and bodies.
-A 3/4-size guitar is less intimidating, and more conducive to positive practice.
+A 3/4-size guitar is less intimidating and more conducive to positive practice.

-Even though these guitars are small they are well made and up the standards of the Yamaha name.
+Even though these guitars are small they are well made and up to the standards of the Yamaha name.
 These aren't toys!
 They are quality student guitars that will start a newbie off right.
 And they sound pretty darned good for their size as well.
 Some advanced guitarists even like to use them as travel guitars for taking camping or to the beach.

-The Yamaha JR2 is an improvement over the JR, with a Mahogany Finish UTF back and sides instead of the Meranti.
+The Yamaha JR2 is an improvement over the JR, with a mahogany finish UTF back and sides instead of the meranti.
 The JR2 also comes in a really pretty tobacco sunburst finish in addition to the natural top.
 It won't make a difference for your sound, but it sure does look good.